-The Hispanic Society’s Museum will be closed for extensive renovations from January 2017 through the fall of 2019.
+The Hispanic Society’s Museum is closed for extensive renovations.
 During this period, the Main Court, the Sorolla Vision of Spain Gallery and Audubon Terrace will not be available for corporate and private entertaining.

 The Hispanic Society’s Beaux-Arts buildings are an unparalleled venue for your company’s special event.
 Situated on Audubon Terrace, on Broadway between 155th and 156th streets, this National Historic and New York City Landmark offers spaces that are ideal for a variety of events, from small-scale receptions to dinners and black-tie galas.
 In various configurations, the galleries can accommodate up to 350 people for a cocktail reception and 150 for a seated dinner.
 All events take place after hours from 6:00 p.m. to midnight, giving guests the opportunity to experience the art collections in an intimate and special way.